thsa/fxmolviewer/readme.md

 ### How to run the project

-After building it double click fxmolviewer.jar or type in a shell: 'java -jar fxmolviewer.jar'. **Note that this project requires Java 8.** For Java 9 and above you need to replace controlsfx-8.40.14.jar by a newer version.
+After building it double click fxmolviewer.jar or type in a shell: 'java -jar fxmolviewer.jar'.
+**Note that this project requires Java 8.** For Java 9 and above you need to replace controlsfx-8.40.15.jar by controlsfx-11.0.0.jar or a newer version.

 ### How to contribute